siddharthgada/Fetch-Rewards-Exercise/README.md

 What are the requirements?:
-- Review unstructured JSON data and diagram a new structured relational data model
+- Review unstructured JSON data and diagram a new structured relational data model (https://github.com/siddharthgada/fetch_rewards/blob/main/ER_Diagram.png)
-- Generate a query that answers a predetermined business question
+- Generate a query that answers a predetermined business question: **All the queries are in the Word document with the results and notes.**
-- Generate a query to capture data quality issues against the new structured relational data model
+- Generate a query to capture data quality issues against the new structured relational data model: **All the quality issues are mentioned in the Word document with examples and can go through the Python file for code reference.**
-- Write a short email or Slack message to the business stakeholder
+- Write a short email or Slack message to the business stakeholder: **Email is in the Word document posted.**

 Please let us know which SQL dialect you are using and include any code, notes, etc.. that helped you develop your answers.
 Showing your work can only help you!